VenuriAmarasinghe/Cat_dog_detection_YOLO_Venuri_Amarasinghe/README.md

 Class-weighting: Introducing weighted penalties for misclassifications.

 Distance-based penalties: Additional penalties for extreme misalignments.
-Files
+### Files
-train.py: Main script for training the YOLOv5 model with custom loss functions.
+train.py: Main script for training the YOLOv5 model with original loss functions.

-data_yaml: Configuration file for dataset paths.
+The loss.py file is updated during the run to get the new loss function.

-loss_original: The original loss file wihtout the center_ar_metric
+data_yaml: Configuration file for dataset paths. loss_original.py: The original loss file without the center_ar_metric

 ![image](https://github.com/user-attachments/assets/efd755f1-0569-41f1-9e90-c1d3a7f54a7c)